bardetad/atiamML/README.md

 **NB** - the save name of the VAE after training is very heavy.
 Example : *../data/dummySave/dummyDataset100_NPZ_E<1024-relu6-600-muSig-10>_D<10-relu6-600-muSig-1024>_beta4_mb10_lr0dot001_ep10*
 But very useful as it contains all the info on VAE structure and state at the end of its training.

-####3.
-Retrain VAE from a savefile
-**TODO** - add a third mode "retrain" which enable to load a vae continue training until a bigger epochs number and save it.

 ---
 # **Code documentation**